outlearn-content/outlearn-modules/README.md

 You should now see the nickname of your integration under your GitHub Integrations.
 Click on the name, then click on the green check under Import History.
 You will see the imported Paths and Modules.
-Click on the Path and you will see your first very own Outlearn Path.
+Now click on the Path and you will see your very first Outlearn Path, in all its glory.
 Congratulations!

 ![GitHub import](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/import-history.png)